-What Do History of Science Graduate Students at Oregon State Do?
+What Do History and Philosophy of Science Graduate Students at Oregon State Do?

-Graduate students in the History of Science community at Oregon State come in many varieties.
-We have students pursuing an M.A., M.S., or Ph.D. in History of Science, as well as students taking History of Science as part of the Master’s degree in Interdisciplinary Studies (M.A.I.S.) and other degree programs throughout the campus.
+Graduate students in the HPS community at Oregon State come in many varieties.
+We have students pursuing an M.A., M.S., or Ph.D. in History and Philosophy of Science, as well as students taking HPS as part of the Master’s degree in Interdisciplinary Studies (M.A.I.S.) and other degree programs throughout the campus.
 Any advanced student interested in the intersection of science and the humanities can take our 500-level courses.

-Each graduate student on the M.A./Ph.D. track in History of Science must enroll in the “cohort seminar” each term, usually HSTS 599, taught as a readings seminar with a different professor each term.
-In addition, M.A./Ph.D. track students are expected to enroll in courses that explore the broad range of History of Science, namely HSTS 511 (Ancient and Medieval Science), HSTS 512 (Early Modern Science), HSTS 513 (18th and 19th Century Science), and HSTS 514 (20th Century Science).
-For the M.A., at least two of these must be taken.
-For the Ph.D., all of them.
+Each graduate student on the M.A./Ph.D. track in History and Philosophy of Science must enroll in the “cohort seminar” each term, usually HSTS 599, taught as a readings seminar with a different professor each term.
+In addition, M.A./Ph.D. track students are expected to enroll in courses that explore the broad range of History and Philosophy of Science, namely HSTS 513 (18th and 19th Century Science), and HSTS 514 (20th Century Science), and PHL 570 (Philosophy of Science).
 Other courses should be taken according to the student’s chosen specialty.